 - A highly educated and motivated workforce, with a large pool of efficient and versatile administrative and managerial staff.

-Benefits of being small
+Benefits of Being Small

-For a country the size of Malta, being “discovered” will always be a challenge to overcome.
+or a country the size of Malta, being “discovered” will always be a challenge to overcome.
 Since its independence, Malta has successfully managed a number of challenges to diversify its economy from the old fortress image into a fast-growing, young and vibrant country with a strong can-do attitude.